-The bulk of the course grade will be based on the appellate brief that you individually prepare during the semester (not the IMCC brief).
+The course grade will be based primarily on the graded brief (not the IMCC brief).
 The detailed outline will count for 8 points, the second draft 12 points, and the final draft 65 points.
-There may be some additional short graded assignments during the semester, which will make up no more than an additional 15 points.
-In addition, the top three oralists in the IMCC will receive honor points, ranging from one (1) point for third place to three (3) points for first place, which will be added to the students' raw score for the semester.
-The team members writing the best brief and second place brief will each similarly receive three (3) and two (2) honor points, respectively.
+There may be some additional graded assignments during the semester for no more than an additional 15 points.
+In addition, the top three oralists in the IMCC will receive honor points added to their raw score for the semester: (3) points for First, (2) points for Second, and (1) point for Third.
+The team members writing the best brief and second place brief will each receive (3) and (2) honor points, respectively.